-In the second thread, I discuss applied normative implications of value-guided automaticity.
-The following four projects exemplify this work.
+In the second thread of my work, I discuss applied normative implications of value-guided automaticity.
+The following two projects exemplify this work.
 First, if conscious deliberation is not necessary for moral responsibility, nonhuman animals can plausibly be morally responsible.
 I argue that this is the case in “Nonhuman Animals Acting Morally” (forthcoming, American Philosophical Quarterly).
 Second, the idea that we can be responsible for implicit attitudes and values is often rejected because it is difficult to control implicitly acquired and held content.
 In “The Illusion of the Relevance of Difficulty in Evaluations of Moral Responsibility” (in progress), I argue that difficulty in doing the right or wrong thing ought not affect evaluations of moral responsibility.
 Difficulty appears relevant, I argue, because it functions as a heuristic for an agent’s quality of will, which is in fact relevant for evaluations of moral responsibility.
-Third, if deliberation is nonessential for good decision-making, we should reconsider how we teach moral skills to infants, adolescents, and college-students.
-In “Automaticity and Moral Development” (in progress), I review research on activities that are increasingly understood as fostering moral development—such as playing video games, reading literary fiction, engaging in service-learning, and meditating—and argue that these activities ought to be incorporated into the moral education of children of all ages, including college students.
-Finally, value-guided automaticity coheres with psychological research on individuals who perform extraordinarily heroic acts.
-Such individuals commonly make moral decisions in a highly intuitive way—often explaining that they do not reason about their choices and cannot give reasons for their heroic actions.
-In a paper titled “Obligatory Heroic Action” (in development), I argue that people who perform heroic action(s) should not be seen, as is sometimes suggested, as confused about the moral nature of their actions.
-I suggest that these individuals inhabit a more humanistic and compassionate worldview than is commonly found in Western societies.
-The paper will require analysis of cross-cultural and cross-temporal moral frameworks, focusing in particular on the moral practices of small-band societies.
+In these projects, I challenge the boundaries and moral responsibility and questions assumptions about moral agency that often go unstated.